EmiliaCXY/todo-list/README.md

 # node-js-playlist

+A JavaScript practice by following the tutorial by nijia...

 CSS and asset files for the Net Ninja YouTube nodejs playlist

 The final project code can be found in the public/assests folder of this repo